ZHUANGHP/FDG/README.md

 ## Results

 ### Setting
 We use SGD optimizer with an initial learning rate of 0.1.
 The momentum and weight decay are set as 0.9 and $5\times 10^{-4}$ respectively.
 All the models are trained using a batch size of 128 for 300 epochs.
 The learning rate is divided by 10 at 150, 225 and 275 epochs.
-Our experiments are run using one or more Tesla K80 GPUs.
 The test errors of the FDG are reported by the median of 3 runs.

 ### K=2, CIFAR-10